 Many indicators, after being the "worst in 15-20 years" in December 2015 (comparing that month with the same month in 2014), are now some of the best in 9-15 months.
 Once again we stress this does not make them absolutely good numbers but certainly in comparison with last year the numbers are better and trending in the right direction.
-For now we have marginally improved our GDP assessment for 2016 to -1.3% and there are fewer downside risks today than there were 3-6 months ago.
+For now we have marginally improved our GDP assessment for 2016 to -0.7% and there are fewer downside risks today than there were 3-8 months ago, so a range of -0.7% to 0.0% is also possible on the upside.
+The consensus view for 2016 is -0.9% and this is an improved outlook on the consensus of 3 months ago which was -1.5%.